 Customers will have multiple opportunities to comment on the provisions of the water shortage response plan.
-A draft plan will be will be published on the Town of Forest City website.
-A notice will be included in customer water bill notifying them of such.
-Also a draft plan will be available to all customers by request to the Utilities Department.
-All subsequent revisions to the draft plan will be published at least 30 days prior to an adoption vote by the Forest City Town Board of Commissioners.
+First, a draft plan will be available at City Hall for customers to view.
+A notice will be included in Customer water bill notifying them of such.
+Also, a draft plan will be available to all customers by request to City Hall.
+All subsequent revisions to the draft plan will be published at least 30 days prior to an adoption vote by the Town of Bostic Board of Commissioners.
+Any subsequent changes to the adopted plan, other than the authorized individuals listed in Section I, shall also be published at least 30 days prior to an adoption vote by the Board of Commissioners.